Nexmo/station/_tabbed/getting-started/app-to-app-call/ios.md

 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/answer-call'
 ```

-The `answer:completionHandler` method accepts an object adopting the `NXMCallDelegate`, and a `completionHandler`, to indicate if an error occurred in the process.
-You already implemented `NXMCallDelegate` in a previous step.
+`answer:` accepts a single `completionHandler` parameter to indicate if an error occurred in the process.

 ## Reject a call